Junecran/MA1805-InteractiveProject2025/README.md

 - Player movement posed a significant challenge, as the initial methods resulted in choppy motion.
 I found it undesirable to repeatedly press keys, so I implemented a 'holding the button down' approach.
 However, this adjustment made navigation through the maze's openings feel awkward.
 I intend to improve this aspect in future iterations.

-- The enemy AI initially performed poorly.
+- The enemy AI initially performed poorly and will get stuck on walls.
 After extensive trial and error, I developed a functional AI, though it does not provide an engaging challenge for players.
-To address this, I increased the enemy's speed, but I aim to enhance the AI's pathfinding in the future.
+To address this, I increased the enemy's speed, but i wish to explore AI's pathfinding in the future.

 - In my efforts to code more efficiently, I tried to consolidate variables and functions where possible.
 Despite this, I still feel the codebase has too many variables.
 Also, avoiding more accessible variables has made adjusting placements complicated.